-On this day in 2019, MLB lost one of its pioneers and Black baseball lost its first Black pitching star.
-His death was announced by the Dodgers in a Tweet, but it didn’t represent the full impact of Newcombe’s MLB experience back in the 50s.
-Baseball fans, celebrities and common folk from all walks of life sent their condolences.
+On February 18th in 2019, MLB lost one of its pioneers and Black baseball lost its first Black pitching star.
+His death was announced by the Dodgers in a Tweet, but it didn’t represent the full impact of Newcombe’s MLB experience as a racial barrier-breaker back in the 50s.
+Baseball fans, celebrities, and common folk from all walks of life sent their condolences.

 And the bad #BlackHistoryMonth news keeps coming ???

 — Holly Robinson Peete (@hollyrpeete) February 19, 2019

 Former President Barrack Obama put things in perspective in 2010 when he said, “I would not be here if it were not for Jackie and it were not for Don Newcombe.